-Stick within your brand’s guidelines, but don’t be afraid to get creative with bold colors that catch the eye, exciting landscapes, and unique subjects.
+Stick within your brand’s guidelines, but don’t be afraid to get creative with bold colors that catch the eye, exciting landscapes, and unique subjects for Instagram engagement for your target audience.
 Be honest with yourself about resources here: Are you good at taking photos, or should you hire a professional?
 Will your smartphone camera do the job, or should you invest in a digital camera?

 Consistently publish engaging Instagram Stories

 Publishing Instagram Stories is a great way to get engagement on your profile.
 Stories are in a prime location when an Instagram user logs in to the app, and they often see new Stories before they see content from your Instagram feed.